JesseChrestler/jira-search-vscode-extension/README.md

 This is a simple extension that allows you to search your JIRA issues assigned to you.
 Possibly in the future I will add other search/queries you can perform.

-## Installation

-This is currently not published in the visual studio code market.
-Simply run the following command:

-`code --install-extension jira-search-0.3.0.vsix`

 ## Usage

 Type "Jira Search My Issues"